Mingyuan03/tp/docs/UserGuide.md

 **Parameters** | **Definition**                                              | **Constraints**
 ---------------|-------------------------------------------------------------|----------------
-`PERSON_INDEX`  | Index of the person in the displayed person list in Person View | Must be a positive integer and should be an index displayed in Person View.
+`PERSON_INDEX`  | Index of the person in the displayed person list in Person View | Must be a natural number and should be an index displayed in Person View.
-`JOB_INDEX`       | Index of the job in the displayed job list in Job View      | Must be a positive integer and should be an index displayed in Job View.
+`JOB_INDEX`       | Index of the job in the displayed job list in Job View      | Must be a natural number and should be an index displayed in Job View.
 `APPLICATION_STATUS` | Current round of application process that an applicant is at | Must be a positive integer >= 0 and should be less than or equal JOB_ROUNDS of that particular job.
-`APPLICATION_INDEX` | Index of the application in the displayed job list in Job View | Must be a positive integer and should be an index displayed in Job View.
+`APPLICATION_INDEX` | Index of the application in the displayed job list in Job View | Must be a natural number and should be an index displayed in Job View.

 Here is a brief label of the various parameters: